TMJ disorder or dysfunction

-TMJ is an acronym that stands for temporomandibular joint.
-The temporomandibular joints are the two joints that attach your jaw to your skull.
-TMJ disorder or dysfunction (TMD or TMJD) is a term used to describe the group of symptoms that result when the jaws, teeth, and muscles in the area fail to work in harmony because the jaw joints are out of place.
+TMJ is an acronym that stands for “temporomandibular joint.”
+These two joints attach your jaw to the rest of the skull.
+TMJ disorder or dysfunction (TMD or TMJD) is a term used to describe the symptoms that arise when the jaws, teeth, and muscles surrounding the TMJ fail to work in harmony, often due to the jaw joints being out of place.

-People with TMJ disorder or dysfunction often suffer from a number of different symptoms which can adversely affect their lifestyle.
-If any of the following symptoms are causing distress in your day to day life please feel free to contact us with any questions
+People with TMJ disorder or dysfunction often suffer from a number of different symptoms that can adversely affect their lifestyle.
+If any of the following symptoms are causing distress in your day-to-day life, please contact our practice to discuss your concerns or to schedule a consultation.

 - Pain in or around the jaw joints